Novaleaf/xlib/readme.md

 ## Non-Goals

-- Full browser support: Ignoring IE, but Edge-Classic support will be attempted
+- Legacy browser support: Ignoring IE, but Edge-Classic support will be attempted
-- Old Node support:  Development is done on Node 14.x.
+- Legacy Node support:  Development is done on Node 14.x.
 Node 12.x should work fine.
-- Tooling Agnostism:  Development is done on VSCode via ubuntu.
+- Dev Tooling Agnostism:  Development is done on VSCode via ubuntu.
 You should be able to build/dev on windows, but it's not tested.
   - *Win10 Tip:  Use [WSL](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) for development!*

-## The problems with ```v17```
-- **too opinionated**: had debugging and logging interactions built into the runtime.  v18 includes a logger and source-map-support but doesn't do these automatically.
-- **obsolete features**
-  - **required Bluebird promises**: bluebird was great before promises became a native part of javascript.  v18 has ```xlib.promise``` which supports any promise implementation you use.
-  - **brittle axios**: axios "works" but fails for advanced features (proxy, network failures, authentication).  v18 uses ```gaxios``` instead and is less strongly tied to it.
-  - **no use of async/await**: not in itself a reason to rewrite, but supporting ```async/await``` by default simplifies the api
-- **node only**: v18 targets browsers and node equally
 ## R&D Status

 Current ```v18.x``` is of ```develop``` build quality (meaning: ***do not use this right now***).